fightingentropy/entropy/src/app/posts/property-investing-reality.md

 ---

 ### Practical tips before you wire any funds

+Before committing capital to any European property market, consider these essential strategies to protect your investment and maximize returns:

 1. **Model *net* returns, not blog-post gross.** Use realistic occupancy (70-75 %), Airbnb fees, cleaning, 20 % management, 10 % maintenance contingency.